ynojima/guideline/source_en/ArchitectureInDetail/index.rst

-TERASOLUNA Server Framework for Java (5.x)の機能詳細
+Architecture in Detail - TERASOLUNA Server Framework for Java (5.x)
 ================================================================================

-本ガイドラインで想定しているアーキテクチャについて説明する。
+The architecture adopted in this guideline is explained in detail here.

 .. toctree::
    :maxdepth: 1